pnp/PnP/Components/Core.TaxonomyPicker/README.md

 ----------

-# How to use the taxonomy picker in your provider hosted sp app #
+# How to use the taxonomy picker in your provider hosted SharePoint app #

-Using the Taxonomy Picker in your provider hosted app does not require many steps ?
+Using the Taxonomy Picker in your provider hosted app does not require many steps?

 ## Ensure you trigger the creation of an app web ##
 When you build a provider hosted app it does not necessarily have an app web associated with it whereas a SharePoint hosted app always has an app web.